| Home | Our Hope | |

 Jude's point here is that these false teachers think too highly of themselves in their claims to authority in God's world.
 To amplify that point, he says that Michael, the greatest of the angels, did not think so highly of his position that he dared to condemn Satan.
 Instead Michael left that condemnation to God.

 There is a message in here for us as well.
 It is not our function to condemn others.
 We need to leave that to God.
-Other scriptures discuss our authority to correct brothers and sister in the faith and those outside the faith.
+Other scriptures discuss our authority to correct brothers and sisters in the faith and those outside the faith.

 Jude refers to a book here from the apocrypha called the "Testament of Moses."1